 Many of the larger supermarket chains have launched volunteer shopping cards so that someone else can do your shopping on your behalf.
 You buy the card online, and it can be emailed directly to the person doing your shopping:

 You could try calling any smaller grocery shops in your area and see if they’ll do deliveries.

 Some local grocery shops are now delivering a selection of their products via food delivery services such as Deliveroo (M&S also have a partnership with them), Uber Eats and Just Eat.
 You may need to download an app to see what is available in your local area.

 Amazon offer two food delivery services.
 Amazon Fresh delivers fresh, store cupboard goods and frozen foods in a number of cities.
 Amazon Pantry can be used to order dried food, tinned goods and snacks across the UK.

 The Department for Environment, Food and Rural Affairs has published a document called Food for vulnerable people with more detailed information about available food options from commercial organisations.

 Help from volunteers

-Many charities and local community groups are working hard to try and support people who are having to self-isolate.
+Many charities and local community groups are also working hard to try and support people who are having to self-isolate.
 Contact your local council to find out about support in your area, or your local Age UK.

 Before asking a volunteer to get food or other essentials for you, visit our FAQs page for information about staying safe when arranging help and paying someone back.
 You might want to also take a look at our information about avoiding scams.